In Telemachus, Scylla and Charybdis, and

 filtered through the medium of the episode’s ornate prose

 narration.
-But Circe gives us something closer to
+But Circe provides something closer to

 his words as he performs a little skit for Lynch and the